LayerManager/layman/doc/rest.md

 - publish metadata record to Micka (it's public if and only if read access is set to EVERYONE)
 - update thumbnail of each [map](models.md#map) that points to this layer

-If workspace directory, database schema, GeoServer's workspaces, or GeoServer's datastores does not exist yet, it is created on demand.
+If workspace directory, database schema, or GeoServer's datastores does not exist yet, they are created on demand.

 Response to this request may be returned sooner than the processing chain is finished to enable [asynchronous processing](async-tasks.md).
 Status of processing chain can be seen using [GET Workspace Layer](#get-workspace-layer) and **layman_metadata.publication_status** property or **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, style, metadata) for higher granularity.